 7.1.2.1 Overview

 The IEEE Standard for Haptic Codecs for the Tactile Internet was developed in 2016 and approved in 2024 [30].
 This standard specifies 3 different codecs (no-delay kinesthetic codec, delay-robust kinesthetic codec, and a tactile codec) supporting only a time-sampled media format (PCM) and no parametric media formats.

+Some performances of the IEEE Haptic Codecs were documented in [2] however it is not clear if these data relate to one or to the 3 codecs contained in the IEEE standard.
+It appears [2] was mostly focused on closed loop tactile codec (with a reliability of 99,999%), which is out of scope of this study.